Dressing the Resistance: The Visual Language of Protest

 Author Information

-Camille Benda is the Head of Costume Design at California Institute of The Arts, School of Theatre, where she has also been appointed to a Research and Practice Fellowship on inclusive and equitable dress history.
+Camille Benda is an LA-based costume designer and Head of Costume Design at California Institute of the Arts, School of Theater.
+Benda designs costumes for film, theater, and commercials across the US and Europe and regularly speaks on dress history topics.
 She has a Masters of Fine Art in Theatre Design from Yale School of Drama, and a Masters of Art from the Courtauld Institute in the History of Dress.

 Tab Content 6